 Once the concrete has set firm you can add the rest of the framework.

 You will need to attach two cross beams parallel to each other onto the top of the uprights.
 You can do this with coach bolts.
 These cross beams can have mortices into which the roofing beams will sit.

 Finally, fasten the beams across the roof of the pergola either into the mortices, or, if you haven’t created these, with suitable fixings.

-Once the structure is completed you can add trellis, stain your pergola and add plant wires as required.
+Once the structure is completed you can add trellis, stain your wooden pergola and add plant wires as required.